 Defined Contribution Plan-The Company sponsors a defined contribution 401(k) plan covering substantially all full-time employees.
 Employee contributions are voluntary.
 The Company matches 50% of the employee contributions up to a maximum of 6% of compensation.
-During the years ended December 31, 2013, 2012 and 2011, the Company recognized \$96,000, \$98,000 and \$105,000, respectively, in expenses related to this plan.
+During the years ended December 31, 2014, 2013 and 2012, the Company recognized \$89,000, \$96,000 and \$98,000, respectively, in expenses related to this plan.
 The Bank previously had Post Retirement Benefit Plans that provide retirement benefits to certain officers, board members, certain former officers and former board members.
 The Bank also has a Life Insurance Endorsement Method Split Dollar Plan ("Split Dollar Life Insurance Plan") for the same participants which provide death benefits for their designated beneficiaries through an endorsement of a portion of the death benefit otherwise payable to the Bank.
 Under the Post Retirement Benefit and Split Dollar Life Insurance Plans ("The Plans"), the Board purchased life insurance contracts on certain participants.
 During 2008, the Bank discontinued participation in The Plans and converted certain key officers and active board members into a defined Supplemental Retirement Benefit Plans ("SERP") and certain key officers into a Life Insurance Bonus Plan.
 Certain other participants were paid-out with eight participants remaining in The Plans.

-The increase in cash surrender value for the contracts on those participants remaining in the Post Retirement Benefit

-Plan, less the Bank's premiums, constitutes the Bank's contribution to the Post Retirement Benefit Plans each year.
+The increase in cash surrender value for the contracts on those participants remaining in the Post Retirement Benefit Plan, less the Bank's premiums, constitutes the Bank's contribution to the Post Retirement Benefit Plans each year.
 In the event the insurance contracts fail to produce positive returns, the Bank has no obligation to contribute to the Post Retirement Benefit Plan.
-At December 31, 2013 and 2012, the cash surrender value of these insurance contracts was \$9,948,000 and \$9,619,000, respectively.
+At December 31, 2014 and 2013, the cash surrender value of these insurance contracts was \$10,082,000 and \$9,948,000, respectively.

 During 2009, the Company converted the Post Retirement Benefit Plan for its key officers and active Board members into the SERP.
-For the SERP and the Post Retirement Benefit Plans, the Company recognized \$336,000, \$365,000, and \$376,000 in 2013, 2012 and 2011, respectively, in noninterest expenses.
-The Company recognized \$329,000, \$342,000, and \$366,000 in 2013, 2012 and 2011, respectively, in noninterest income related to the insurance contracts.
+For the SERP and the Post Retirement Benefit Plans, the Company recognized \$165,000, \$336,000, and \$365,000 in 2014, 2013 and 2012, respectively, in noninterest expenses.
+The Company recognized \$304,000, \$329,000, and \$342,000 in 2014, 2013 and 2012, respectively, in noninterest income related to the insurance contracts.
 Upon completion of the conversion, most key officers and active Board members participating in the Split Dollar Life Insurance Plan surrendered their interest in the death benefit portion of the plan.
 In exchange for relinquishing the postretirement death benefit, the Company implemented a Life Insurance Bonus Plan ("The Bonus Plan") for most key officers to provide death benefits for their designated beneficiaries.
 The Company pays the participating officers an annual compensation amount to pay the annual premiums on the insurance policies.
-The Company incurred \$46,000, \$65,000, and \$78,000 in expenses related to the Bonus Plan in 2013, 2012 and 2011, respectively.
+The Company incurred \$46,000 in 2014 and 2013, respectively, and \$65,000 in 2012 for expenses related to the Bonus Plan.